vektra/vega/doc/HTTP_API.md

 The default lease is 5 minutes.
 The format is the same as `wait`, for example `10s` for 10 seconds.
-The default value is very conservative to allow HTTP clients a lot of leighway.
+The default value is very conservative to allow HTTP clients a lot of leeway.
 Clients should generally set it to value that makes sense for their usage.